-Baby boomers, to retailers’ surprise, have discovered online shopping
+Baby boomers, to retailers’ surprise, are dominating online shopping

 “The past year has demonstrated just how quickly shopping behaviors can change,” she said.

-Sue Kraft, 73, an artist in Zionsville, Ind., has begun doing all of her grocery shopping online, patching together weekly deliveries using Amazon Pantry — which was recently discontinued —Amazon Fresh and Shipt.
+Sue Kraft, 73, an artist in Zionsville, Ind., has begun doing all of her grocery shopping online, patching together weekly deliveries using Amazon Pantry — which was recently discontinued — Amazon Fresh and Shipt.
 Just about everything goes to her in the mail these days: shoes from Amazon, clothing from L.L.
 Bean and art supplies from Blick Art Materials.

 “I actually hate shopping, and online shopping is a godsend to me,” she said. "[My husband] begins to worry about me if we haven’t had a box from Amazon delivered for a few days.”

-But long held routines can be difficult to give up, particularly for customers who relish their weekly outings to the grocery store or want to pick out fresh foods themselves.
-And there are downsides to online grocery shopping including out-of-stock items and haphazard substitutions, says John Kirk, 66, of Rincon, Ga.
+But long-held routines can be difficult to give up, particularly for customers who relish their weekly outings to the grocery store or want to pick out fresh foods themselves.
+And there are downsides to online grocery shopping, including out-of-stock items and haphazard substitutions, says John Kirk, 66, of Rincon, Ga.

 “Out of every three orders I make, at least one item is missing,” he said.
 “If you’re trying to plan a meal or a follow a recipe, that can make it frustrating.”